 During the lease term in Penn Laird

-During lease, the rental property belongs to the renter we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental property in Penn Laird, the tenant must allow us to enter the rental property.
-Some valid reasons to enter rental property are to:
+During tenancy, the rental home belongs to the renter we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental home in Penn Laird, the renter must allow us to enter the rental property.
+Some justifiable reasons to access rental are to:

 - Inspect the rental,